BRL-BCM/CTD/README.md

 Another option is to provide a weighted graph (adjacency matrix) and a list of nodes of interest.

 ## How to install
-**Python implementation of CTD should be used as R will no longer be maintained.
-Performance comparison between two implementations can be seen at the bottom of the page.**.
+**Python implementation of CTD should be used as R will no longer be maintained.** Performance comparison between the two implementations can be found at the bottom of the page.

 CTD can be run locally, inside Docker container or as a public tool on [Cancer Genomics Cloud](https://cgc.sbgenomics.com/) platform.
 ### Running locally